 A business strategy is no good if it doesn't include an action plan that outlines how and when set goals will be met.
 When establishing your action plan, make sure your steps are definite, measurable and achievable.

 Once your action plan is clear, then assign accountability for each action step and identify those that will be supporting them.
-Making an individual or team responsible for a particular task eliminates the confusion of who is responsible for what, and allows the individual/s to take pride and satisfaction in a job well done.
+Making an individual responsible for a particular task eliminates the confusion of who is responsible for what, and allows individuals to take pride and satisfaction in a job well done.

 5. Key Performance Indicators (KPIs)

-KPIs are critical elements of your business strategy, as they tell you whether you're meeting your goals, vision and mission.
+KPIs are critical elements of your business strategy, as they tell you whether you're meeting your goals.
 Set KPIs and track them on a regular basis.
 This ensures you will have accurate updates on the progress and success of each of your projects.

 What is a Marketing Strategy?

 Your business strategy is in place – operations are clear, staff are motivated and KPIs have been set.
 Congratulations!
-Now it's time to put marketing to work to help achieve your business goals.
+Now it's time to put a marketing strategy in place to help achieve your business goals.